filecoin-project/filecoin-docs/basics/how-storage-works/filecoin-plus.md

 There are two resources you can use to check the current status of the Filecoin+ deals and participants:

-- The [Filecoin Pulse dashbord](https://filecoinpulse.pages.dev/allocators/), which includes visualizations of and tables for data about Filecoin+ deals on the Filecoin blockchain, organized by Allocators, Clients, and Storage Providers.
+- The [Filecoin Pulse dashboard](https://filecoinpulse.pages.dev/allocators/) includes visualizations of and tables for data about Filecoin+ deals on the Filecoin blockchain, organized by Allocators, Clients, and Storage Providers.
+- The [Datacap Stats dashboard](datacapstats.io) shows the number of allocators, clients, and storage providers.
+You can also see number and size of deals, along with quantity of DataCap allocated to allocators.

-- The [Starboard Dashboard](https://dashboard.starboard.ventures/market-deals), which includes network health data related to Filecoin+.
+- The [Starboard Dashboard](https://dashboard.starboard.ventures/market-deals) includes network health data related to Filecoin+ verified deals.